TerrenceH23/osticket-prereqs/README.md

 <p>
 <img src="https://i.imgur.com/5ujcuhI.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
-Now that OSTicket is installed we want to open it inside IIS.
+Now that OSTicket is made we want to open it inside IIS.
 Open IIS back up hit sites then osTicket on the right side select the "browse 80" and OS ticket should open.
 Now that it's open we need to enable some programs that are off inside of osticket.
 We're going to enable the following "php_imap.dll, php_intl.dll php_opcache.dll" Once that's done we want to rename our osticket sample file to osticket-config.

 <p>